-When we talk about luck, we typically are referring to one of four things.
+When we talk about luck, we typically refer to one of four things.
 As discussed in a 2019 podcast from Naval Ravikant, these four types of luck are:

 Fate, fortune, the universe.
-Whatever we call it, dumb luck is when we get lucky because of factors completely out of our control.
-This is luck that cannot be sought, and it would not be advisable to wait for it.
+Whatever we call it, dumb luck is when we get lucky because of factors entirely out of our control.
+This is luck that we cannot seek, and it would not be advisable to wait for it.

-These chance connections come from what the entrepreneur puts out, and those that find value in it.
-Now we can see that circumstances, which are affected by choices the entrepreneur is making, allow for more luckier occurrences to happen.
+These chance connections come from what the entrepreneur puts out and those that find value in it.
+So now we can see that circumstances allow for luckier occurrences to happen.
+What’s more, these circumstances are affected by the entrepreneur’s choices.

-It should be noted that this kind of luck often aligns similar individuals, hence the web of possibilities that begins to emerge.
+We should note that this kind of luck often aligns similar individuals, hence the web of possibilities that begins to emerge.

-As the entrepreneurial thinker becomes more adept in their field of work, position in a company, whatever it may be, they will tend to start to find more meaningful problems to solve for those around them.
+As the entrepreneur becomes more adept in their field of work, position in a company, whatever it may be, they will start to find more meaningful problems to solve for those around them.
 Some of these opportunities come from skills we have discussed before, but others come from a special attunement one develops when they are highly skilled in an area of work.
-From an associated blog by Ravikant et al, “you become sensitive to luck and that’s through skill and knowledge and work.”
+For example, from an associated blog by Ravikant et al., “you become sensitive to luck, and that’s through skill and knowledge and work.”

-Another way to look at this kind of luck is that through thorough preparation, an individual can become able to see a chance occurrence, a blind luck opportunity, that others would fail to see or act on.
+Another way to look at this kind of luck is that by preparing, an individual can become able to see a chance occurrence, a blind luck opportunity, that others would fail to see or upon which to act.

 This fourth kind of luck is complex and relates strongly to the situation a person puts themselves into, but also the hobbies they explore and the company they keep.
 More than anything, this luck derives from what we will call an individual’s brand.

-A brand is not simply a logo and a slogan, especially when talking about personal brand.
-Personal brands are made from reliability, persistence, and hard work.
+A brand is not simply a logo and a slogan, especially when discussing a personal brand.
+Instead, we make personal brands from reliability, persistence, and hard work.
 The signals you put out into the world, the promises of your brand, act similarly to the forces of motion and preparation in the second and third kinds of luck.
 Whether you keep these promises, however, is what makes you reliable.

-If you are the top of your field—or on your way to making a name for yourself—and someone stumbles into an opportunity they cannot capitalize on without someone like you to help, your personal brand is what signals to them that you are valuable.
-It is the hard work of going out to create value, and preparing yourself for the complexity of the world that can make you attract attention from others doing the same thing.
+If you are at the top of your field—or on your way to making a name for yourself—and someone stumbles into an opportunity that they cannot capitalize on without someone like you to help, your brand is what signals to them that you are valuable.
+It is the hard work of creating value and preparing yourself for the world’s complexity that can make you attract attention from others doing the same thing.

-Here we can see those compounding connections, brought on by your individual choices and actions, that opens up the web of possibility.
-When you enter this web, it becomes as if you were destined to receive the chances that, through being reliable and persistent, you actually created.
+Here we can see those compounding connections, brought on by your individual choices and actions, that open up the web of possibility.
+When you enter this web, it becomes as if the universe destined you to receive the chances that you actually created through being reliable and persistent.

-Branding doesn’t come from empty promises, but by being reliable for the work you put into a project.
+A brand doesn’t come from empty promises, but by being reliable for the work you put into a project.
 As you prove you are what you say you are, your reputation builds.
-The intersection of reputation and living up to what the world says about you, that is what makes a brand, and what creates the luck that so many entrepreneurs enjoy.
+The intersection of reputation and living up to what the world says about you is what makes a brand and creates the luck that so many entrepreneurs enjoy.